 Fabricate poles from a single piece of steel or aluminum with single line seam weld with no transverse butt welds.
 Fabrication of two ply pole shafts is unacceptable with the exception of fluted shafts.
-Provide tapers for all shafts that begin at base and that have diameters which decrease uniformly at the rate of not more than 0.14 inch per foot (11.7 millimeters per meter) of length.
+Provide tapers for all shafts that begin at base and that have diameters which decrease uniformly at the rate of not more than 0.14 inch per foot of length.